Fantom-Factory/afAskFanny/readme.md

 ## Fanny

 Fanny is the mascot of the Fantom programming language as named by Andy Frank (one of Fantom's creators) in this [forum post](http://fantom.org/forum/topic/2125#c1).
 The mascot cartoon itself was evolved for the [Fantom-Lang website](http://fantom-lang.org/).

+## Remarks

+The *"Did you mean?"* feature taken from [Statistical Spelling Correction](https://github.com/rkoeninger/spelling) by Robert Koeninger.